luiserdef/twitter-real-verified/README.md

 </p>

 ## :bulb: Can I contribute?
-OfCourse!
+OffCourse!
 You can open a new issue or pull request with a new improvement or fix bugs.